Marcus-M1999/BayWheels-Data-Analysis/README.md

-# Project 1: Query Project
+# Bay Wheels Data Analysis Project

 - In the Query Project, you will get practice with SQL while learning about Google Cloud Platform (GCP) and BiqQuery.
 You'll answer business-driven